tjhrulz/GPMDP-Plugin/README.md

 - `Lyrics`

   String of the lyrics of the song.
-  **Note:** While downloading the lyrics or if there are none know this string will be empty.
+  **Note:** While downloading the lyrics or if there are none known this string will be empty.
 Thus this changes twice on any song with lyrics and only once on a song without lyrics.

 - `Queue`

   String of an info type from a location in the relative queue.

   **Attributes:**
-  QueueLocation - An integer between -10 and 10 that is the song relative to the current song you want.
+  QueueLocation - An integer that is the song relative to the current song you want.
+Now queue length is dynamic so similar to before if the queue was not long enough if you try to access a location not in the queue you will get either "" "00:00" or "0" depending on the info type.
+So QueueLocation=-1 will give you info from the last song.
-  QueueType - A string that is either Title, Artist, Album, AlbumArt, Duration, PlayCount, or Index.
+  QueueType - A string that is either Title, Artist, Album, AlbumArt, Duration, PlayCount, or Index. **Note** duration accepts same flags as normal

 - `themetype`